PreyInstinct/Loot-Goblin-Filter/README.md

 ![Screenshot of filter in action.](screenshots/FilterEffect.png "Filter Off overlaid on Filter On")

 This filter was originally forked from [Kryszard's PD2 Loot Filter](https://github.com/Kryszard-POD/Kryszard-s-PD2-Loot-Filter), and still uses Kryszard's code for some features.
-Please see the documentation there regarding features not described here.
+Please see the documentation there regarding features not described here, and the section on attribution at the end of this readme for details.
 Thank you, Kryszard, for all your good work.

 # Installation